44digits/blog/posts/coding-environment-for-the-google-foobar-challenge.md

 Installation steps:

-1. Build the container with: `docker build -t foobar .`
+1. Build the container with:<br>
+`docker build -t foobar .`

-1. Run the container with: `docker run --rm --name foobar -v ./notebooks:/code/notebooks -p 8888:8888 foobar`
+1. Run the container with:<br>
+`docker run --rm --name foobar -v ./notebooks:/code/notebooks -p 8888:8888 foobar`

 1. Access JupyterLab in the container with a browser: [http://localhost:8888/lab](http://localhost:8888/lab)

-JupyterLab `.ipynb` notebooks are stored in the `notebooks` directory outside of the container.
+JupyterLab `.ipynb` notebooks are stored in the `notebooks` directory located in the same directory as the `Dockerfile`.
-It is located in the same directory as the Dockerfile and Docker will create it if
+Docker will create it if it does not exist.